ObjectStackObjectStack

 const data = await response.json();

-const token = data.data.token;
+const token = data.token;

 // Use token in subsequent requests